Around the Diocese

 St. Vincent de Paul Catholic Church ACES Senior Club invites all seniors 45+ young to join them on Thursday, April 10, at 11 am in the Activity Center for a buffet lunch to welcome in spring.
 Entertainment includes The Carolina Copy Cats Musical Revue.
 The cost is $13 per person for members and $14 per person for guests.
 Payment and RSVP are due no later than Friday, April 4, to Donna Anderson at 704-607-6880 (call/text) or danderson@cottinghamchalk.com.
 Seats are available for four remaining 2025 trips.
 For more information, contact Peggy Gibbons at 704-588-5870 (leave a message) or pgibbons1@att.net.

-Take time for your marriage by attending the next Worldwide Marriage Encounter Experience on May 2 to 4 in Hickory, North Carolina and June 20 to 22 in Raleigh, North Carolina.
+Take time for your marriage by attending one of the next Worldwide Marriage Encounter Experiences on May 2 to 4 or Sept.
+26 to 28.
+Both are in Hickory, North Carolina.
 Early sign up is recommended.
 For more information, click here or contact us at applications@NCMarriageDiscovery.org or 704-315-2144.

 House of Mercy, a sponsored ministry of the Sisters of Mercy, invites all to join them for the 30th Annual Walk for AIDS in Belmont, North Carolina on May 3 (rain date is May 17).
 This year’s goal of $25,000 would help continue providing housing and supportive services to those in need.
 You can help them reach their goal by creating a team to walk together, sponsoring the event or just sharing the word about the event.
 Click here to learn more.